Cryogenic geometric anti-spring vibration isolation system: Theory of geometric anti-spring systems

+Next, we will discuss the theory of GAS systems, by constructing a model of our GAS linear springs.
+We show that their effective spring constant can be tuned to extremely low values, reaching resonance frequencies well below 1~Hz.

+Our GAS uses compressed blade springs placed radially symmetric around a key stone, from which a mass $M$ can be suspended (Fig. \ref{fig:system_overview}a).
+Using the radial symmetry, we can characterize the system in two dimensions by considering a cross section of two opposing blades, as indicated in Fig. \ref{fig:system_overview}b.
+In the following, we treat the horizontal and vertical force components separately and constrain movement to the vertical direction.

+In the model of Fig. \ref{fig:linear_model}a, the vertical force component is obtained from a linear coil spring with stiffness $k_y$, carrying the payload.
+The compressive horizontal component $F_c$ acts on the keystone through symmetrically configured linear springs.
+We define the working height as the situation in which the compressive forces act purely horizontally on the key stone, canceling each other out.
+In this model, this corresponds to the compressed springs being horizontal.

-Out of equilibrium, the vertical mass-spring system acts to restore the equilibrium position, while the two compressed springs will push the mass further out of equilibrium (See Fig.~\ref{fig:linear_model}a), hence the name anti-spring.
-The total vertical force in this configuration is
+Suppose the system is at rest with the key stone at the working height and is subject to a displacement $\delta_y$ from working height (See Fig.~\ref{fig:linear_model}a).
+The vertical spring counteracts the deviation, while the compressed springs do the opposite, pushing the key stone further from the working point, hence the name anti-spring.
+The net vertical force $\delta F_y=F_y-Mg$ in this configuration is

-where $k_y$ is the spring constant for the vertical spring and $k_x$ the combined spring constant of the two individual horizontal springs.
-In equilibrium, the vertical spring has length $l_y$. $l_{x,0}$ denotes the uncompressed length of the horizontal springs and $l_x$, $x_0$ can be inferred from Fig.~\ref{fig:linear_model}a.
+where $k_y$ is the spring constant for the vertical spring and $N$ refers to the number of blade springs in the GAS.
+In this two-dimensional model, ${N=2}$.
+The angle $\theta$ and distance $L_x$ can be inferred from Fig. \ref{fig:linear_model}a.